ziotom78/raytracing_course/tomasi-ray-tracing-03b.md

     hdrimages.cpp:33:58: error: cannot bind non-const lvalue reference of type ‘std::istream&’ {aka ‘std::basic_istream<char>&’} to an rvalue of type ‘std::basic_istream<char>’
     ```

--   There are similar problems in C♯ and Kotlin, as secondar constructors must first call primary constructors before anything else.
+-   There are similar problems in C♯ and Kotlin, as secondary constructors must first call primary constructors before anything else.
 This problem is known as *constructor chaining issue*.

 -   The easiest solution is to implement the functionality in a function/method and call it in both constructors.